gohugoio/hugo/content/en/troubleshooting/build-performance.md

 values is usually greater than the actual time it takes to build a site.
 {{% /note %}}

 ## Cached Partials

 Some `partial` templates such as sidebars or menus are executed many times during a site build.
 Depending on the content within the `partial` template and the desired output, the template may benefit from caching to reduce the number of executions.
-The [`partialCached`][partialCached] template function provides caching capabilities for `partial` templates.
+The [`partialCached`][partialcached] template function provides caching capabilities for `partial` templates.

 {{% tip %}}
 Note that you can create cached variants of each `partial` by passing additional parameters to `partialCached` beyond the initial context.
 See the `partialCached` documentation for more details.
 {{% /tip %}}

 [partialCached]:{{< ref "/functions/partialCached.md" >}}